Nedal-haltam/JoSDC-SILICORE/Development Phase README.txt

 FOR THE SOFTWARE PART

-In terms of software we have the following Architecture:
+In terms of software we have the following Architecture: TODO: complete steps on how to use these things

 Three Application:
 	- MIPSAssembler